By Christina Moore

 Kelley frowned.
 “Stop that.
 You’re not on duty, and you know I hate having my private thoughts invaded.”

 Whitehorse turned to face him more fully.
-“Hey, I gave you my word I would not read your mind without permission.
+“Hey, I gave you my word I would try not to read your mind without permission.
 And I haven’t since I made that vow all of about twelve hours ago.
 But it wasn’t hard to figure out what you were thinking just now, given you told me your history with men has been…problematic.”

 Kelley sighed.
 “Sorry.
 I guess I’m still getting used to the idea of maybe having a boyfriend.”